 - Thick bendable wire or paper clips

 You’ll want to start by hanging your two sheets of Translum on either side of your bottle.

 The Translum is going to act like a giant light modifier.
 Unlike a softbox, where the light is evenly distributed, the Translum allows you to create a graduated light source.
 It will have a bright highlight and then fade off.
-This brings a huge sense of dimensionality to products, keeping them from looking flat and dull.
+This brings a huge sense of dimension to products, keeping them from looking flat and dull.